 We are big supporters of patriotism and we love to see our neighbors fly their US flag.
 We encourage all of our friends to fly their American Flag proudly.

 We’ve cleaned thousands of American flags over the many years that the Pledge of Allegiance program has been in effect.
-Usually the flags are those that customers might hang from their front porches, but recently, a customer brought in a circa 1950 American flag with 48 stars that measured over twenty feet wide.
+Usually the flags are those that customers might hang from their front porches, but one day a customer brought in a circa 1950 American flag with 48 stars that measured over twenty feet wide.

 “The flag was brought in by Captain Tom Tokartz, a service veteran who belongs to the WWII Round Table of Central Virginia,” said Norman Way, Director of Operations at Puritan Cleaners.
 “Captain Tokartz had us clean the flag, and then presented it to the WWII Round Table at their forum on the evening of October 14th, where it was used as a backdrop for their speaker that night.
 He was gracious enough to invite us to come to the forum, and I have to say that we were honored to be there.”
 The program that evening featured a first hand account of B-29 bombing missions over Germany in 1945 from 2nd Lt.
 Phil True, who was a navigator on one of the planes.